-Majority of the back pack is made of 100 denier Robic Dobby fabric while the reinforcements are a strong 200 denier nylon.
-While the mesh material used isn’t specified, it is a very resilient and flexible close knit fabric which greatly reduces the chances of snag it on something.
+The majority of the backpack is made of 100 denier Robic Dobby fabric while the reinforcements are a strong 200 denier nylon.
+While the mesh material used isn’t specified, it is a very resilient and flexible close-knit fabric which greatly reduces the chances of snag it on something.

 The bag itself is built on a strong internal frame that offers plenty of suspension benefits.
 Kelty created this backpack to have proper lumbar support to protect the back from strain.
 Additionally, the pack is set up so heavier items can be organized to fit closest to the back- which is another important way of protecting the spine and reducing fatigue.

 Overall the PK 50 is very stable while being worn.
 Aside from the fabric materials, the actual skeleton of the bag uses lightweight aluminum stays and HDPE frame sheeting.
-Sternum straps and a hip belt stabilizer helps keep the bag fitted close to the back of the wear.
-This backpack also has their patented Scherer Cinch system to get the perfect fit.
+Sternum straps and a hip belt stabilizer help keep the bag fitted close to the back of the wear.
+This backpack also has its patented Scherer Cinch system to get the perfect fit.